bigbio/quantms/docs/lfq.rst

 `quantification_method = 'feature_intensity'`, however if the users wants to quantified based on spectral counting, the can pass the following option `quantification_method 'spectral_counting'`.

-**Quantify Decoys**: By default, the quantms do not quantified decoy peptide hits, this behaviour can be changed by using the paramter `quantify_decoys`
+**Quantify Decoys**: By default, the quantms do not quantified decoy peptide hits, this behaviour can be changed by using the parameter `quantify_decoys` and is auto-enabled when triqler output is enable (:doc:`triqler`).

 Match between runs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~